valthebald/data/README.txt

 While data module does not have any dependencies, its full functionality is only available with Schema module and CTools.

-If you use Schema module, apply latest patch from: http://drupal.org/node/533596
+If you use Schema module, use the latest development snapshot.